ttass01/geosoft2-2014-fundamentals/code-review.md

 1. *In the seminar* the reviewers and reviewees are matched randomly.
 1. Create a new issue "Code review" (or several issues if the reviewed code is split across repositories) on your repository that will be reviewed by somebody else.
 1. Get acquainted with the different types of code review by reading [this Wikipedia article](http://en.wikipedia.org/wiki/Code_review).
-We are not following a particular one though.

 ## The review